-Filet mignon can be cooked many different ways, but pan-searing it first in some oil and butter, then finishing in the oven is by far the best method.
+Filet mignon can be cooked many different ways, but pan-searing it first in some oil and butter, then finishing in the oven is by far the best way to cook it.
 A friend of mine who works at a local steakhouse shared this method and the recipe with me.
-I was skeptical at first, but once I tried it I knew I would never cook my filet mignon any other way, including grilling which I love.
+I was skeptical at first, but once I tried it I knew I would never cook my filet mignon any other way.
 Served with my favorite rosemary garlic roasted potatoes, it’s to die for.

 Filet mignon, being a very lean cut, is quite flavorless.
 To compensate, you must use butter and herbs.
 You pan-sear the meat with butter and oil over high heat, to give it a beautiful, intensely flavored crust.
 Then immediately transfer the pan into a preheated oven to complete the cooking which will result in a buttery-tender, perfectly cooked steak.
 This is it.
 This technique is simple and very effective.